Kings Go Forth

-Kings Go Forth is a 1958 black-and-white World War II film starring Frank Sinatra, Tony Curtis, and Natalie Wood.
+Kings Go Forth is a 1958 American black-and-white World War II film starring Frank Sinatra, Tony Curtis, and Natalie Wood.
 The screenplay was written by Merle Miller from the 1956 novel of the same name by Joe David Brown, and the film was directed by Delmer Daves.
 The plot involves friends of different backgrounds manning an observation post in Southern France who fall in love with the same French girl.
 She proves to be of American Mulatto ancestry.
 Themes of racism and miscegenation provide the conflict elements between the leading characters, something that was out of the ordinary for films of the time, while the setting during the so-called Champagne Campaign remains unique.

 Plot

 In the final year of World War II, units of the United States Army are in the foothills of the Alps between France and Italy, trying to dislodge a unit of German soldiers from a supply post in the middle of a small village.
 1st Lt.
 Sam Loggins is in charge of an artillery observation unit that has just lost its radioman.
 A truckload of fresh young soldiers arrives, one of whom, Corporal Britt Harris admits to radio training and experience—Harris is immediately appointed the unit's radioman by Loggins.

 Harris is a lady's man and a schemer, acquiring girlfriends, food, and other luxury items.
 Harris is the son of a wealthy textile mill owner in New Jersey; in order to avoid criminal charges of trying to bribe a member of the local Draft Board, Harris has "volunteered" for combat duty in Europe.
 Harris does show bravery while rescuing a group of men trapped in a minefield and while attacking a German bunker single-handed, but Loggins still has his reservations about the man.

 The Colonel grants Loggins and his unit leave in the seaside town of Nice.
 While walking by himself on a quay, Loggins is attracted to Monique Blair (Natalie Wood).
 They go to dinner, and she explains she was born in America, but has lived in France since she was a small child.
 Loggins asks her to meet him in the same cafe the next week.
 He waits, but Monique doesn't show, and he walks out despondent, only to be asked to have a drink by an older American woman who has apparently been waiting for him.
 It is Monique's mother, who was checking him out.
-She takes him to her palatisl homr to join Monique.
+She takes him to her palatial home to join Monique.
 The two spend a great deal of time together after that.
 One night he tells her he loves her, and Monique finally reveals to him that she is afraid to get involved with a US soldier because her now-dead father was a Negro, and she has seen the general bigotry all American soldiers seem to have.
 Loggins is confused and leaves, not sure about his feelings.